We don’t have a summary available yet.

 The summary below was written by the Congressional Research Service, which is a nonpartisan division of the Library of Congress, and was published on Dec 10, 2016.

 Tribal Infrastructure and Roads Enhancement and Safety Act or the TIRES Act

 (Sec.
-3) This bill modifies the approval process used for certain transportation projects on Indian reservations by furnishing categorical exclusions from National Environmental Policy Act (NEPA) requirements and establishing expedited approval procedures.
+3) This bill modifies the approval process used for certain transportation projects on Indian reservations by allowing categorical exclusions from National Environmental Policy Act (NEPA) requirements.

-(A "categorical exclusion" is a category of actions which do not individually or cumulatively have a significant effect on the human environment and which have been found to have no such effect in procedures adopted by a federal agency in implementing environmental regulations and for which, therefore, neither an environmental assessment nor an environmental impact statement is required.)
-The bill deems a highway project, including one administered by the Bureau of Indian Affairs (BIA), which is located on a road eligible for assistance under the tribal transportation program, categorically excluded from NEPA requirements if it qualifies for an exclusion under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and other laws, and would meet these requirements if the project sponsor were a state agency.
+A "categorical exclusion" is a category of actions which do not individually or cumulatively have a significant effect on the human environment and which have been found to have no such effect in procedures adopted by a federal agency in implementing environmental regulations and for which, therefore, neither an environmental assessment nor an environmental impact statement is required.